akarsh72/WhatsApp-Chat-Viewer/README.md

 # 📲 Your Chat, Your Way
+## 🛠️ The Problem
 When exporting WhatsApp chats, the resulting text file can often be overwhelming and difficult to navigate.
 The messages lose their original structure, making it time-consuming to read and analyze conversations.
 Once exported, it becomes nearly impossible to restore the chat’s readability, negatively impacting the user experience.

-If you haven’t exported your WhatsApp chats before, follow these simple steps:
+If you haven’t exported your WhatsApp chats before, follow these simple steps :
 1. Open a **WhatsApp chat**.
 2. Tap on the **three dots** in the top right corner.
 3. Select **More**.